Request for Proposals

 MAYOR’S STAR COUNCIL BUS STOP PROJECT

-The Mayor’s Star Council (MSC) is issuing a Request for Proposals (RFP) to artists/artist teams interested in creating unique durable artwork to serve as bus stop installations at specific locations in Southern Dallas.
-Each Bus Stop Project installation is sponsored by private donors and maintained by DART as part of a network of public art installations in Dallas bus stops.
+The Mayor’s Star Council (MSC) is issuing a Call to Artists and/or artist teams interested in creating unique artwork to serve as bus stop installations at specific locations in Dallas.
+Each Bus Stop Project installation is sponsored by private donors and maintained by DART as part of a network of art installations in DART bus shelters.

 OVERVIEW AND BUS STOP PROJECT GOALS

 Are you passionate about the Arts?
 Education?
 Dallas history?
 Do you want to help beautify our city while promoting the history and culture of Dallas’ unique communities?
 Apply to create a bus stop art installation in Dallas in tandem with local DISD students through the Mayor’s Star Council.